RKaseman/a-scraper/README.md

 The hardest part was preserving the attached notes.
 I tried 5 or 6 approaches before Evan the TA and tutor helped me out.

-The most fun I had with it was digging into the website to figure out what to target for scraping, and doing it for my wife, who'e currently enjoying playing The Elder Scrolls Online.
+The most fun I had with it was digging into the website to figure out what to target for scraping, and doing it for my wife, who's currently enjoying playing The Elder Scrolls Online.